qmk/qmk_firmware/keyboards/handwired/scottokeebs/scottomacrodeck/readme.md

 ![ScottoMacrodeck](https://imgur.com/KVJuIVNh.jpeg)

-An 11 key VIA compatible macro pad.
+An 11-key macropad designed specifically for someone who games with a single thumb, however, it can be used as a traditional macropad.
 Case files available [here](https://github.com/joe-scotto/scottokeebs).

 * Keyboard Maintainer: [Joe Scotto](https://github.com/joe-scotto)
 * Hardware Supported: ATmega32U4